-Except in the event of the Participant's death or Disability (as defined in the French Sub-plan and Section 2(d) of the Agreement) to benefit from the favorable tax and social security regime, no vesting shall occur prior to the second anniversary of the Date of Grant, or such other minimum period as required for the vesting period applicable to Frenchqualified RSUs under Section L.225-197-1 of the French Commercial Code, as amended, or relevant Sections of the French Tax Code or the French Social Security Code, as amended.
+Except in the event of the Participant's death or disability (as defined in the French Sub-plan and as determined under Section 2(d) of the Agreement) to benefit from the favorable tax and social security regime, no vesting shall occur prior to the second anniversary of the Date of Grant, or such other minimum period as required for the vesting period applicable to French-qualified RSUs under Section L.225-197-1 of the French Commercial Code, as amended, or relevant Sections of the French Tax Code or the French Social Security Code, as amended.

-Disability.
-This provision supplements Section 2(d) in the Agreement:
+$\underline{\mbox{Disability}}.$ This provision supplements Section 2(d) in the Agreement:

-In the event the Participant's employment with the Company or the Employer terminates by reason of Disability (as defined in the French Sub-plan and Section 2(d) of the Agreement), the Univested RSUs as of the date of the Participant's termination shall vest in full as of the date of the termination.
+In the event the Participant becomes Disabled (as defined in the French Sub-plan and as determined under Section 2(d) of the Agreement), the Unvested RSUs as of the date of the Participant's termination shall vest in full as of the date of the termination.